rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 pub use impl Trait for Type2 {}
 ```

 With this construct, `function` could privately rely on implementation details of `Trait` on `Type1` and `Type2` without defining a new sealed wrapper trait.
+It also becomes possible to easily define multiple sealed sets of implementations this way, by defining modules that export them.

+Overall this would act as a more-flexible but also more-explicit counterpart to sealed traits.

-If the caller is allowed to use this function without restating the binding, then removing the scope would be a breaking change (as it is already with bindings captured on type parameters in public signatures, so that would be consistent for this syntactical shape).
+Iff the caller is allowed to use this function without restating the binding, then removing the scope would be a breaking change (as it is already with bindings captured on type parameters in public signatures, so that would be consistent for this syntactical shape).

+Binding an implementation in a call as `function::<T: Trait in a>()` while it is constrained as `fn function<T: Trait in b>() { … }` MUST fail for distinct modules `a` and `b` even if the implementations are identical, as otherwise this would leak the implementation identity into the set of breaking changes.

+> That convenience (automatically using the correct implementations even if not in scope) also really should exist only iff there already is robust, near-effortless tooling for importing existing scoped implementations where missing.
+Otherwise this features here *would* get (ab)used for convenience, which would almost certainly lead to painful overly sealed APIs.

 ## Glue crate suggestions
 [glue-crate-suggestions]: #glue-crate-suggestions